mattieice7486/HyperWord/README.md

 ## Built With
-node js - As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications. express - Fast, unopinionated, minimalist web framework for node. body-parser - Node.js body parsing middleware. path - Utility for working with file and directory paths.
+node js - As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.

+express - Fast, unopinionated, minimalist web framework for node.

+body-parser - Node.js body parsing middleware.

+path - Utility for working with file and directory paths.

+MySQL - Database for storing user login data, dictionary API, and high scores
-Contributing
+## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

 ## Authors
-Matthew Eisenstadter -
+Matthew Eisenstadter - Backend
-Jesse Loring -
+Jesse Loring - Login and Authentication
-Amy Mclaughlin -
+Amy Mclaughlin - UI
-Molly Zurheide -
+Molly Zurheide - Game Logic

 ## License
 This project is licensed under the GNU License - see the LICENSE.md file for details